Case study

 React/Next.js and GraphQL implementation for a content-driven site

-I led frontend development for the OpsTalent web experience.
+I led frontend development and UI implementation for the OpsTalent web experience, collaborating within the visual direction rather than claiming exclusive design ownership.

-The work included React/Next.js, GraphQL, responsive UI, animations, reusable UI components, production-ready interaction patterns, and a componentized structure suitable for content-heavy B2B pages.
+The work included React/Next.js, GraphQL, responsive layout, animations, UI components, production-ready interaction patterns, and a componentized structure suitable for content-heavy B2B pages.

 Outcome

-A polished B2B web presence with reusable frontend patterns
+A clearer B2B website with consistent frontend patterns

 The project delivered a responsive B2B web experience with production-ready UI components, improved navigation experience through components and micro-interactions, and a React/Next.js + GraphQL frontend supporting OpsTalent's public digital presence.